lukso-network/LIPs/LSPs/LSP-14-Ownable2Step.md

 Letting the new owner accept ownership of the contract guarantees that the contract is owned by an address (EOA or contract) that can be controlled, and that control over the contract implementing LSP14 will not be lost.

-Making transfer of ownership a two-step process also enables to give a choice for the new owner in deciding if he wants to become the owner of the contract or not.
+Finally, transferring ownership of the contract in two-steps enables the new owner to decide if he wants to become the new owner or not.

 ## Specification